 Feather follicle cysts appear as oval or elongated nodules, lumps or masses which contain an accumulation of yellow-whitish material (known as keratin).
-They can develop as a result of an infection, previous trauma to the feather follicle, or any condition that interferes with normal feather growth.
-Common causes of feather follicle cysts in chickens include:
+They can develop as a result of an infection, genetics, previous trauma or damage to the feather, or any condition that interferes with normal feather growth.
+The silkie chicken breed has a genetic predisposition to developing feather follicle cysts due to their unique feathering.

 If damage occurs on just one side of the follicle, it can cause asymmetric feather growth, in which it is not able to break through the skin.
 As a result, it will curl back within the follicle and fill with keratin, instead of producing a feather.